eligolf/affinity_chess/README.md

 There is also a small opening book included which you decide if the AI should use or not.

 Future implementation ideas:
-- Make negamax stop at exactly the maximum search time and return the best move from the previous iteration
+- [ ] Make negamax stop at exactly the maximum search time and return the best move from the previous iteration
-- Bitboard representation
+- [ ] Bitboard representation
-- Hash moves move ordering
+- [ ] Hash moves move ordering
-- Larger opening book/other opening concept
+- [ ] Larger opening book/other opening concept
-- Null move
+- [ ] Null move
-- Quiscience search
+- [ ] Quiscience search
-- Late move reduction (LMR)
+- [ ] Late move reduction (LMR)
-- Print out the PV line that AI think is best
+- [ ] Print out the PV line that AI think is best

 # Evaluation function
 You have the ability to chose the level of evaluation in the settings file.
 Features for the level 2 evaluation function are as follows:
-- Checkmate and stalemate
+- [X] Checkmate and stalemate
-- Interpolation between midgame and endgame phase
+- [X] Interpolation between midgame and endgame phase
-- Basic piece values, same in mid- and endgame
+- [X] Basic piece values, same in mid- and endgame
-- Piece-Square dependent values, interpolated between mid- and endgame.
+- [X] Piece-Square dependent values, interpolated between mid- and endgame.
-- Castling bonus in opening
+- [X] Castling bonus in opening
-- Static bishop pair bonus
+- [X] Static bishop pair bonus
-- Static double pawn punishment
+- [X] Static double pawn punishment
-- Static isolated pawn punishment
+- [X] Static isolated pawn punishment
-- Knights worth slightly less in endgame, bishops slightly more
+- [X] Knights worth slightly less in endgame, bishops slightly more
-- Rook on open or semi open file bonus
+- [X] Rook on open or semi open file bonus

+Future implementation ideas:
+- [ ] Bonus for attacks around the enemy king
+- [ ] Bonus for attacks in the center
+- [ ] Bonus for passed pawns
+- [ ] Bonus for trading material when being up in material
+- [ ] Bonus for mobility
+- [ ] Punishment for not developing pieces
+- [ ] Punishment for having a piece in front of un-developed d- and e-pawn